 "Ghost Tower" haunts Bangkok 20 years after financial crisis

 In this Jan.
-25, 2017, photo, weeds grow on the balcony of the Sathorn Unique building in Bangkok, Thailand.
+25, 2017, photo, a balcony view is seen from the Sathorn Unique building in Bangkok, Thailand.
 The 49-story Bangkok high-rise was supposed to feature luxury condos for hundreds of newly affluent Thai families, but was abandoned unfinished when the Asian financial crisis struck in 1997.

 Discussions